pnutbutterprincess/logseq/pages/transverse.md

-- (anatomy) at right angles to the
+- (anatomy) at right angles to the long axis of the